Contributed By Rajah & Tann Singapore LLP

 An arbitral tribunal cannot assume jurisdiction over non-parties to an arbitration agreement and non-signatories to the contract containing the arbitration agreement, subject to the exceptions below:

-There does not appear to be a distinction made between foreign and domestic parties.
+No distinction appears to be made between foreign and domestic parties.

 See 6.2 Role of Courts.